legal-i/agent-example/README.md

-# legal-i Agent
+# legal-i Agent Examples

 ## Overview
-- The legal-i Example Agent is a Spring Boot application showcasing how to build a customer-specific agent.
+- The legal-i Example Agents are sample applications showcasing how to build a customer-specific agent.
 - The legal-i SDK ensures solid two-way communication between the customers' environment and the legal-i cloud.
 - The latest version is available on legal-i's GitHub repository.